-OVERVIEW: The Inasmuch Foundation puts a high priority on nonprofit organizations in Oklahoma, with a wide range of education, health & human services and community enhancement programs on its radar.
-The foundation does accept unsolicited grant requests, and there are two funding cycles with deadlines in February and August.
-Inasmuch has reported nearly $432 million in assets.
+OVERVIEW: The Inasmuch Foundation prioritizes nonprofit organizations in Oklahoma, with a wide range of education, health and human services and community enhancement programs on its radar.

 FUNDING AREAS: Education, health, human services, community enhancement

-IP TAKE: Million dollar grants aren’t uncommon for the Inasmuch Foundation, which has been awarding around $15-20 million per year to Oklahoma nonprofits lately.
-Although the foundation’s name has religious overtones, Inasmuch doesn’t typically fund religious causes.
-The largest grants have been going to health and human services organizations lately.
+IP TAKE: Million-dollar grants are not uncommon for the Inasmuch Foundation, and the largest grants have been going to health and human services organizations lately.

 The education category is open to early childhood education programs, PreK-12 programs, and even higher education programs.
 Health and human services funding is for basic needs, access to care, mental health, substance abuse, and research.
 And community enhancement grants typically go toward arts & culture, economic development, historic preservation, and the environment.